 What makes the difference between these two is their use.
 When it comes to Epoxy Resin, its main use is for coating surface application while casting resin is used in figurines, jewelry, and molds.
 But then, any of these can replace each other depending on the strength you need when joining together parts.

 ALSO READ: How to Add Color to Epoxy Resin?

 Casting Resins are thinner than Epoxy resin.
 This then means that they take more time to cure and produce less heat, resulting in a thicker mixture.
-It so often a challenge because of its thinness, and mostly when poured onto the surfaces, it tends to run over the edges, which dictates that a frame or something to hide the runovers is fixed to clamp together that material being used.
+It is so often a challenge because of its thinness, and mostly when poured onto the surfaces, it tends to run over the edges, which dictates that a frame or something to hide the runovers is fixed to clamp together that material being used.

 To quicken the processing time for the casting resins, exposing them to higher temperatures would be helpful.

 Time Taken To Cure